awkena/panGenomeBreedr/docs/reference/pg_list_table_columns.md

-# Check column names and types for any table
+# Check the column names and types for any table in the pangenome database.

 This function connects to the public panGenomeBreedr API and retrieves metadata about the columns in a specified table.